MasonMcV/BehaviorTree.CPP/docs/FallbackNode.md

 This family of nodes are known as "Selector" or "Priority" in other frameworks.

-Their purpose is to try different strategies, until we find one that "works".
+They are used to iterate through children, running each one, until a child node returns __SUCCESS__ or all children have returned __FAILURE__

-Currently the framework provides two kinds of nodes:
+The framework provides two nodes:

 - Fallback
 - ReactiveFallback

+Although similar, the two nodes differ in one important way:

+- Fallback ticks children in a linear sequence.

+- ReactiveFallback ticks children in a loop.

+## Shared Rules

 They share the following rules: